My child has food allergies — what should I look for when reading food labels? - Alyson

 Double-check every package of food you give your child — once in the supermarket and once before you give it to your child.
 This is important even if your child has had the product many times before.
 Ingredients and cross-contamination risks may change over time.
 Different size products may have different ingredients or be made in different facilities.

-Remember to check non-food items, too, because they're not subject to labeling regulations.
+Remember to check non-food items, too, because they're not subject to the same labeling regulations.
 Allergens may be found in cosmetics, bath supplies, cleaning supplies, sunscreens, art supplies, kitchen sponges, and gardening supplies.
 Look up any ingredient that you're not sure about, and call the company with any questions.